-For a salaried individual, Form 16 is very important for filing Income-tax return.
+For a salaried individual, Form 16 is very important for filing an Income-tax return.

 What is Form 16?

-In simple words, Form 16 is a TDS certificate which gives all information about salary, tax liability and the tax deducted at source (TDS) from income chargeable under the head “salaries”.
+In simple words, Form 16 is a TDS certificate that gives all information about salary, tax liability and the tax deducted at source (TDS) from income chargeable under the head “salaries”.

 It may happen that the employer is unable to issue Form 16 on time or has not issued Form 16 at all.
-Income-tax return can still be filed easily from myITreturn.
-Following the steps given below and file your return easily without your form 16 :-
+Income-tax returns can still be filed easily from myITreturn.
+Following the steps given below and file your return easily without your form 16:-

 Step 1: Calculate Gross salary